bcgov/ols-geocoder/faults.md

 <a name="LOCALITY.isAlias">LOCALITY.isAlias</a>	| A given civic number and street were found in an alias of the given locality but not the locality itself.|Up to 20 points depending on alias confidence.
 For example, if Victoria aliases to Willis Point with a confidence of 80%, the penalty is 4 points.
 If the same alias had a confidence of 20%, the penalty would be 16
 <a name="LOCALITY.missing">LOCALITY.missing</a> | A given address didn’t contain a locality name but one was found that contains the given civic number and street.|10
 <a name="LOCALITY.notMatched">LOCALITY.notMatched</a> | A given locality does not contain a given civic number and street but another locality was found that does.|35
+<a name="LOCALITY.partialMatch">LOCALITY.partialMatch</a> | Some of the words in a locality name were matched.
+A match with a full locality name is returned.|1
 <a name="LOCALITY.spelledWrong">LOCALITY.spelledWrong</a> | A given locality was spelled wrong but was successfully corrected to match a known locality.|2
 <a name="POSTAL_ADDRESS_ELEMENT.notAllowed">POSTAL_ADDRESS_ELEMENT.notAllowed</a> | An element of a mailing address was detected (e.g., PO, BOX nn, SS, RR nn, a postal code.
 All such elements are ignored.|1
 <a name="PROVINCE.missing">PROVINCE.missing</a> | A given address didn't contain a province code (e.g., BC)|1